 My first encounter was very fleeting: arriving on the Spirit of Tasmania in the wee small hours of the morning before exiting via the main highway towards Launceston, about an hour’s drive away.
 The town was still in darkness and the inside of the quarantine station was about the extent of any sightseeing.

-In my defence, there was a pressing engagement at a house sit at Geeveston in the Huon Valley, (so the other end of the island) and time was limited.
-But since then, I’ve started to make amends… Vehicle and passenger ferries named Spirit of Tasmania cross Bass Strait daily, sometimes even twice, between Melbourne on the mainland and Devonport in Tasmania.
-It is a leisurely alternative to flying and a convenient way to bring your own wheels and lots of extra luggage.
+Vehicle and passenger ferries named Spirit of Tasmania cross Bass Strait daily (sometimes even twice) between Melbourne on the mainland and Devonport in Tasmania.
+It’s a leisurely alternative to flying and a convenient way to bring your own wheels and lots of extra luggage.

-The authorities have made the most of their town’s attraction with perfectly placed viewing and photography platforms on the Mersey River.
-While taking photos of the Spirit of Tasmania docking, I couldn’t help but be amused by the passengers all waving madly – obviously they were happy to arrive.
-Hopefully this was a sign they were keen to start their holidays, and not that the seas had been too rough and they were glad to arrive one piece!!
+The local authorities have made the most of their town’s attraction with perfectly placed viewing and photography platforms on the Mersey River.
+While taking photos of the Spirit of Tasmania docking, I was amused by the passengers, all waving madly.
+Obviously they were happy to arrive.
+Hopefully this was a sign they were keen to start their holiday.
+Not a sign that seas had been rough, and they were glad to arrive in one piece!

-About 10 minutes from Devonport along the Bass Highway is the small township of Latrobe, home to the House of Anvers.
-Housed in a Californian bungalow with lovely garden surrounds, the boutique Belgian chocolate factory has an adjoining cafe.
+About 10 minutes from Devonport along the Bass Highway I discovered the small township of Latrobe, home to the House of Anvers.
+Housed in a Californian bungalow with lovely garden surrounds, the boutique Belgian chocolate factory had an adjoining cafe.
 My visit happened to coincide with Mothers Day, and the place was packed.
-Next time (well, any decent chocoholic would return for a follow up taste test), I will make it a week-day so the factory is operational.
-The static displays are fascinating, and I can definitely recommend the product.
+Next time I’ll make it a week-day so the factory is operational.
+The static displays were fascinating, and I can definitely recommend the product.
 Yes I did taste, but all in the name of research, of course!

 Devonport Lighthouse and Mersey Bluff

-The extensive recreational precinct at Mersey Bluff includes a large tennis complex offering great facilities; and there seemed to be hundreds of children involved in soccer and football on the adjacent fields.
-The whole area gave the impression of a council with excellent planning and community pride – there was just a really nice vibe about the whole town.
-For anyone interested in lighthouses, there is a very impressive version at the top of the cliff facing Bass Strait.
+The extensive recreational precinct at Mersey Bluff included a large tennis complex offering great facilities.
+There seemed to be hundreds of children involved in soccer and football on the adjacent fields.
+The whole area gave the impression of a council with excellent planning and community pride.
+There was just a really nice vibe about the whole town.
+For anyone interested in lighthouses, there’s a very impressive version at the top of the cliff facing Bass Strait.

-Exploring some of the surrounding townships from this home base is easy.
-The coastal drive between Devonport and Penguin is brilliant: it is Tasmania: what would you expect?
-And the family-oriented attractions partway at Ulverstone foreshore included pedal buggies, a wicked playground and a water slide.
-Keep the kids happy on the drive, always a good thing!
+Exploring some of the surrounding townships from this home base was easy.
+The coastal drive between Devonport and Penguin was brilliant.
+It is Tasmania, after all; what else would you expect?
+The family-oriented attractions part-way at Ulverstone foreshore included pedal buggies, a wicked playground and a water slide.
+Keeping the kids happy on the drive, always a good thing.

-The Penguin community gardening project on the foreshore is quite inspiring.
-And if you feel the need for an inflated monument, there is a big penguin – apparently one of the most photographed statues in the state… so I add to that statistic with my snap.
+The Penguin community gardening project on the foreshore was quite inspiring.
+And there was a big penguin.
+Apparently one of the most photographed statues in the state, I added to that statistic with my snap.

-Nothing else puts a town on the map like a superstar, although… the local colony of furry namesakes might have something to say about that?
+We read that Penguin Tasmania could claim Russell Robertson (former Melbourne AFL legend) as a local.
+Nothing else puts a town on the map like a superstar.
+Although the local colony of furry namesakes might have something to say about that?

-- you can view penguins in the wild, free of charge, nearby
+- you could view penguins in the wild (free of charge) nearby

-- the Penguin market is very highly regarded
+- the Penguin market was very highly regarded

-- and the Australian Weaving Mills Factory Outlet
+- the Australian Weaving Mills Factory Outlet was open for business

 Devonport Cabin Accommodation

-A day-trip may not be sufficient to uncover all the delights, edible or otherwise, of the area.
-We were lucky to have a cabin in East Devonport, which turned out to be exceptional value, very clean and had all the essentials for anyone travelling with a family.
+A day-trip may not be sufficient to uncover all the delights of the area.
+We were lucky to secure a cabin in East Devonport, which turned out to be exceptional value, very clean and had all the essentials for anyone travelling with a family.